Call 911 if the person is:

 - If the X-ray shows the battery is in the esophagus, it will be removed immediately with an endoscopy.

 - If it shows the battery is in the stomach, the person may not need medical treatment.
-Call your doctor if the person develops fever, abdominal pain, vomiting, or blood in the stools.
+The battery should pass through their stool.
+However, if they are back home and develops fever, abdominal pain, vomiting, or blood in the stools, go to the emergency room immediately.

 - An X-ray may be needed after 48 hours or more if there was no immediate treatment.